 Homework can advantage wealthier students and disadvantage poorer students.

 In Kralovec and Buell’s (2000) book The End of Homework: How Homework Disrupts Families, Overburdens Children, and Limits Learning, the authors argue that poorer students are less likely to have the resources to complete their homework properly.

 For example, they might not have the pens, paper, and drawing implements to complete a paper task.
 Similarly, they might not have the computer, internet connection, or even books to do appropriate research at home.

 Parents in poorer households also often work shift work and multiple jobs meaning they have less time to help their children with their homework.

-Homework can be both good and bad.
+Homework can be both good and bad – there are both advantages and disadvantages of homework.
 In general, it’s often the case that it depends on the type of homework that is assigned.
 Well-planned homework used in moderation and agreed upon by teachers, parents and students can be helpful.
 But other homework can cause serious stress, inequality, and lifestyle imbalance for students.

 Dr. Chris Drew is the founder of the Helpful Professor.
 He holds a PhD in education and has published over 20 articles in scholarly journals.
 He is the former editor of the Journal of Learning Development in Higher Education.